pantheon-systems/documentation/source/_docs/custom-certificates.md

 ---
 title: Early Access: Custom Certificates on Pantheon's Global CDN
-description: For contract customers who need to retain custom TLS certificates, bring your own certificate to the Global CDN to replace legacy HTTPS service.
+description: For contract customers who need to retain custom TLS certificates, bring your own certificate to the Global CDN to replace legacy SSL service.
 earlyaccess: true
 earlynote: This documentation covers features and options not available across the entire platform.
 ---

 ## Access

-A white glove concierge service is now available and **currently limited to existing Legacy SSL contract customers**, including Enterprise**, EDU+, Pantheon One, Elite, and Resellers.
+A white glove concierge service is now available and **currently limited to existing Legacy SSL contract customers**, including Enterprise, EDU+, Pantheon One, Elite, and Resellers.

 ## Upgrade to the Global CDN

 If your site is using our Legacy SSL service it's on deprecated, legacy infrastructure, served from a single server in the central US.
-When you upgrade to the Global CDN you'll see faster performance, with content  delivered from over 50 points of presence (POPs) around the world.
+When you upgrade to the Global CDN you'll see faster performance, with content  delivered from almost 50 points of presence (POPs) around the world.

 If your site uses Legacy SSL, it's also on an outdated TLS configuration.
 The Global CDN is configured to only use TLS 1.2 and no weak 3DES cipher.
 On the legacy infrastructure, your site isn't as fast, secure, or as resilient as it could be.